wgroeneveld/brainbaking/content/post/2020/12/thoughts-on-bullshit-jobs.md

 To anyone who isn't familiar with [The Dilbert Principle](https://en.wikipedia.org/wiki/Dilbert_principle): promoting incompetent people to management to get them out of the workflow fits perfectly with this theme.

+> Leadership is nature's way of removing morons from the productive flow <span>Dogbert (Dilbert)

 A social value of `0`, according to the above graph, is in my opinion dependent on what kind of software you're creating.
 In general, being a software developer for a large company does not necessarily entail virtuous behavior, nor does it mean finding meaning.
 So I quit and joined the academic world to teach undergraduates how to do a bullshit job.

 ### Bullshit in computing academia